skip to Main Content

 dance: made in canada/fait au canada (d:mic/fac) is the biennial repertory festival with a vision of:

-• Presenting works by Canadian choreographers who possess unique artistic visions and come from all cultural backgrounds.
+• Presenting works by Canadian choreographers who have unique artistic visions and come from all cultural backgrounds.

 • Presenting artists based on artistic merit, regardless of whether they are emerging, mid-career and/or established; it is the artist’s commitment to their own vision that holds weight as we curate.